 A doctor’s referral, although not necessary in some cases, should prove useful, especially for patients relying on extended health coverage.
 We recommend you consult your physician.
 In most cases, this will promote a team approach to your rehabilitation.
 Patients on premium assistance are entitled to 10 visits per year.
-A user fee of $27 is charged for a full 1/2 hour visit.
-Patients with valid ICBC claims pay a private rate and arrange to be reimbursed by ICBC.
-We do not accept WCB claims for registered massage therapy.
-Workers Compensation Board will allow only 20 min of registered massage therapy and we believe very little can be accomplished in this time The private fee is $60 for 1/2 hour. $88 for 45 min., $108 for one hour, $130 for 75 minutes, and $157 for 1 and 1/2 hours.
+A user fee of $35 is charged for a full 1/2 hour visit.
+Patients with valid ICBC claims pay a fee of $10 at the time of treatment.
+The private fee is $65 for 1/2 hour. $93 for 45 min., $115 for one hour, $138 for 75 minutes, and $165 for 1 and 1/2 hours.
 Special arrangements are made if longer treatments are required.

 The Initial Consultation